KILTprotocol/web3-login-demo/README.md

 In this demo we request a credential that contains an email address that the user owns.
 For that we rely on https://socialkyc.io to issue email credentials.

-In order to run this demo you need the following:
+In order for a **dApp** to support logging in with KILT Credentials, it needs:

 1. An on-chain DID
   * This DID is used so that the user knows the parties to whom they talk